FritterJacket/WordpressAttack/README.md

   - [ ] Steps to recreate: Just open up the wordpress website and input javascript commands into a comment.
 Once the comment is posted it will execute
   - [ ] Screenshots: https://github.com/FritterJacket/WordpressAttack/blob/master/XSS.PNG
                      https://github.com/FritterJacket/WordpressAttack/blob/master/XSSinComments.PNG
-1. (Required) Vulnerability Name or ID
-  - [ ] Summary:
-    - Vulnerability types:
-    - Tested in version:
-    - Fixed in version:
+2. Authenticated Cross-Site Scripting (XSS) via Media File Metadata*
+  - [ ] Summary: JavaScript code can be put in an mp3 file and uploaded to the website.
+When the site attempts to play the mp3 file, it will execute the code instead.
   - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
-1. (Required) Vulnerability Name or ID
-  - [ ] Summary:
-    - Vulnerability types:
-    - Tested in version:
-    - Fixed in version:
+  - [ ] Steps to recreate: Create a text file that includes a javascript script that exexcutes the commands you want.
+Then save that file as an mp3 file.
+Edit a post on the site and add the mp3 file as a media element.
+When the mp3 attempts to play, it will execute the script.
+3. Authenticated Shortcode Tags Cross-Site Scripting (XSS)*
+  - [ ] Summary: JavaScript scripts can be put in the title of a post.
+The script will be executed when it's conditions are met
   - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: Create a new post.
+Set the title as some kind of javascript script.
+Wait for it to execute.
-  - [ ] Affected source code:

 ## Assets